The new iMac is gorgeous, powerful and perfect for the home office | CNN Underscored

 - Apple iMac ($1,699; amazon.com and bhphotovideo.com): 512GB storage, 8GB RAM, four ports, Ethernet, Magic Keyboard with Touch ID.
 Available in all seven colors.

-Considering the extra slim port selection, you may want to consider springing for the $1,499 model for better connectivity.
-You can also upgrade the storage of the first two models to 512GB for an extra $200 — that’s not cheap, but it also makes your Mac a bit more future proof as you can’t swap in more internal storage over time.
+Considering the extra-slim port selection, you may want to consider springing for the $1,499 model for better connectivity.
+You can also upgrade the storage of the first two models to 512GB for an extra $200 — that’s not cheap, but it also makes your Mac a bit more future-proof, as you can’t swap in more internal storage over time.

-We reviewed an upgraded version of the $1,499 configuration that includes a 512GB SSD and both a Magic Mouse and Magic Trackpad, which would run you about $1,828.
+We reviewed an upgraded version of the $1,499 configuration that includes a 512GB solid-state drive (SSD) and both a Magic Mouse and Magic Trackpad, which would run you about $1,828.
 The Trackpad isn’t a totally necessary add-on, but we’d strongly suggest considering the upgraded storage (as well as the four-port model) for a good mix of free space and connectivity options.

 If you want more breathing room for multitasking, you can also upgrade to 16GB of RAM for an extra $200.
 We didn’t feel very limited by our 8GB model, but this is yet another add-on worth thinking about if you want to make your iMac as future-proof as possible.